Last Updated on June 6, 2022

 Additional Lights Festivals and Events in North Carolina

-Most of these lights festivals commemorate Christmas, with one exception, which as you’ll see, is one of the most unique things to do in North Carolina in December.
+Most of these light festivals celebrate Christmas, with one exception, which, as you’ll see, is one of the most unique things to do in North Carolina in December.

 Read More: Hemlock Bluffs Nature Preserve in Cary

-- Mike’s Farm Hayride and Dinner Show at Mike’s Farm in Beulaville (November 18 to December 28)
+- Mike’s Farm Hayride and Dinner Show at Mike’s Farm in Beulaville (November 16-December 30)

-- Winterlights at the NC Arboretum in Asheville (November 19 to January 1)
+- Winterlights at the NC Arboretum in Asheville (November 15 – December 31)

-- Enchanted Airlie in Wilmington (November 26 to 27 and December 3 to 22)
+- Enchanted Airlie at Airlie Gardens in Wilmington (November 29 – December 21)

-- Winterlights in Manteo on the Outer Banks (Select Dates Through January 16)
+- Winterlights in Manteo on the Outer Banks (Select Dates from November 22-December 28)

-- McAdenville Christmas Town USA (December 1 to 26)
+- Christmas Town USA in McAdenville (December 1-26)

-- Holiday Lights at the Cape Fear Botanical Garden in Fayetteville (December 2 to 23)
+- Holiday Lights at the Cape Fear Botanical Garden in Fayetteville (Every weekend in December)

 Read More: Christmas in Fayetteville

-We can think of a few places for you to go and get your Nutcracker fix.
+We can think of quite a few places for you to go and get your Nutcracker fix.

 Read More: 50+ Awesome Things to Do in Wilmington